 I carry a small white stone in my camera bag, picked up from one of my favorite beaches.
 It is a piece of Maine I take with me on my journeys as a photographer.
 It is a reminder of where I have been and where I will return.
 It is my touchstone.
 While photographing in St. Columba’s Chapel it took me a while to recognize the stones resting on the windowsill for what they were.
 Each was a touchstone brought by a pilgrim to Iona as reminder of home.

 Scotland became a metaphor for a search for the spiritual within the physical world.
 This book is not meant to be a catalogue of humanity’s inventiveness with stone.
 It is a pilgrimage through a landscape filled with places I found visually exciting.
 I worked in locations from the far north in Orkney to the Borders in the south, from Iona to St. Andrews, and from Aberdeen to Calanais on Lewis.
 I traveled untold hundreds of miles and made thousands of images.
 The ones chosen for this book speak to me.
 Some may ask more questions than they answer.
 Some may be a simple observation.
 I invite you to spend time with these images.
 Perhaps you will find your own touchstone among these pages.

-Contact us for print sizes, pricing and availability or for hours/appointments to visit the gallery at 22 Pearl Street, Camden ME.
+Contact us for hours/appointments to visit the gallery at 22 Pearl Street, Camden ME.